 Starting in 2011, I began collecting pictures and information on all Muffler Men locations past and present.
 Over the last 8 years that has grown into a large detailed map I have built.
 Every year I try to tackle a few of the mysteries, statues I have pictures of from the 60s and 70s but have long since disappeared.
 The best way to get information is to go to the local area and talk to people that remember the giant and may have information on who owned it.
 Sometimes these mysteries take years to solve and other times, they are never solved at all.

 One mystery on my list, was the lost girl of Corova, NC.
 She was a Uniroyal Gal that somehow ended up in the outer banks of North Carolina in the dunes.
 The challenging part was every shred of evidence I had on her, was from the 70s with nothing recent.
 For years all I had was one old news paper article from the early 70s talking about the decline of the Currituck Banks.
 The only picture in the article showed a Uniroyal Gal in a bikini standing in the sand somewhere near Currituck.
-Recently another Muffler Man enthusiast named Tristan Sadones from the Netherlands, discovered a second picture of her that showed more of the surrounding area.
+Recently another Muffler Man enthusiast named Tristan Sadones from Belgium, discovered a second picture of her that showed more of the surrounding area.

 Armed with these shots I headed out last week for the outer banks and started showing locals the old pictures hoping for information.
 It wasn’t until I got within 5 miles of where she once stood that people started remembering her.
 I learned that she had stood in a place called Carova Beach and it is a community of beach houses north of Carolla where the road ends.
 Sadly I was not able to find her but I do think I got within a mile or less of where she once stood and possibly as close as a few hundred feet.
 If you have any old pictures of her or any information, we would love to hear from you!
 Enjoy the video of my adventure below.